-Under this alternative, TPL would acquire an option to purchase the property, and would acquire a fee simple title to the property.
+If the proposed alternative is selected in the future, TPL would acquire an option to purchase the property, and would acquire a fee simple title to the property.
 After acquiring the title, TPL would, at the direction and under the oversight of the FL TIG, oversee the design, permitting, and construction of the proposed park infrastructure.
 Once all the improvements to the property were completed, TPL would donate the property to Franklin County to be operated by the County as a public park.
 The property deed would include restrictions on future use such that the land may not be used for purposes other than conservation and restoration of natural resources and for passive public outdoor recreation.
 As part of the proposed alternative, Franklin County would be provided with funds, through a grant agreement with the FDEP, to cover ten years of operation and maintenance costs of the site as a dedicated public park.